Class 8 Exam > Class 8 Notes > English Class 8 > Summary: Glimpses of the Past

 • In 1855, the Santhals rebelled and killed the British and their servants.

-• The Sepoy Mutiny of 1857 began with the execution of Mangal Pandey and saw widespread participation, including rulers like Hazrat Mahal and Tatya Tope.
+• The Sepoy of 1857 began with the execution of Mangal Pandey and saw widespread participation, including rulers like Hazrat Mahal and Tatya Tope.

 Detailed Summary

 The chapter starts with the events that were taking place in the year 1757.
 At this time, the British were in a strong position in India.
-They had superior arms and ammunitions and also financial resources.
+They had superior arms and ammunition and also financial resources.
 On the other hand, the Indian states and the princes were short-sighted and were busy fighting with each other.
 They lacked unity.
 They also often sought British help and East India Company took full advantage of this.
-The British followed the policy of ‘Divide and Rule’ and also subdued the Princes.
+The British used the policy of 'Divide and Rule' and also weakened the Princes.
 Some people favoured the British while some did not.
 However, Tipu Sultan of Mysore fought with the British.
 But unfortunately, he died in the year 1799 fighting the Fourth Anglo-Mysore War.

 Tipu SultanTipu Sultan

 The chapter further describes the social fabric from 1765 to 1836.
 Evil social practices such as untouchability, child marriages, Sati pratha, etc. were preached by the religious leaders.
 The British disdained the Indians and, in the process, Indians lost their self-respect also.
 The British imposed heavy taxes on the farmers.
 They also cut the thumbs of the expert artisans.
 However, the imports from England were tax-free.
-Thus, the main motive of the British was the maximisation of profit and wealth at any cost.
+Thus, the main motive of the British was the maximization of profit and wealth at any cost.

 Raja Ram Mohan RoyRaja Ram Mohan Roy